chibisnorlax/acnhfaq/time-travel.md

 Nope!
 They may have some dialogue about your disappearance if you do a big jump forward, but time traveling has no effect on friendship.

 ## Do the developers know I time travel?
 Will they do anything to me about it?
-There is actually a variable turned up by data mining called "isTimeSly" that determines whether or not the player has time traveled!
+There is actually a variable turned up by data mining called `isTimeSly` that determines whether or not the player has time traveled!
 With that said, there's no indication whatsoever that the developers care, as there are no permanent in-game consequences or punishments for time traveling.
 Ultimately, it is your game, and you should play it however you want to!